mauriziopaul/flu-diallel/README.md

 Working Title: "Diallel analysis reveals heritable additive and non-additive effects driving influenza virus severity"

+A static version of the data, software, and scripts used to analyze this data upon submission is available at http://dx.doi.org/10.5281/zenodo.293015.
+This repository may be updated post-publication.

 This repository uses Git large file storage (https://git-lfs.github.com).